History of United States in Timeline

 In 2022, the median age of the United States population was 38.9 years.

-In 2023, 136 of the world's 500 largest companies by revenue were headquartered in the U.S., the highest number of any country.
+In 2023, 136 of the world's 500 largest companies by revenue were headquartered in the U.S., the highest number for any country.

 2023: U.S. Energy Sources

-In 2023, approximately 84% of the energy in the United States came from fossil fuels, with petroleum being the largest source at 38%, followed by natural gas at 36%.
-Renewable sources, coal, and nuclear power each contributed 9%.
+In 2023, the United States received approximately 84% of its energy from fossil fuel, with petroleum being the largest source at 38%.

 2023: U.S. Military Spending

-In 2023, the United States spent $916 billion on its military, which is by far the largest amount of any country.
+In 2023, the United States spent $916 billion on its military, making up 37% of global military spending.

 February 2024: U.S. Federal Government Debt